Frank Agrama: Acquittal in Mediatrade trial

 In October 2011, Paddy Chan Mei-yiu and Katherine Hsu May-chun, along with nine others (including Frank Agrama and Pier Silvio Berlusconi, son of Silvio Berlusconi), were indicted by Milan court and charged with buying rights for US television series and movies, then reselling them to broadcasting rights firm Mediatrade (a subsidiary of Mediaset) at inflated prices and laundering the money in a complex scheme.
 The four companies allegedly involved in this scheme were Wiltshire Trading, Harmony Gold, CS Secretaries and Loong Po Management.

 According to prosecutors, Chan met Agrama in Cannes, France, in the late 1970s at a trade fair and they decided to form a partnership to trade movie rights internationally.
 Chan set up a Hong Kong-based Harmony Gold Limited in 1979, records from the city's Companies Registry show.
 In the same year, Agrama set up Agrama Film Enterprises on Sunset Boulevard in Los Angeles.
 Four years later, he set up Harmony Gold USA.
 He later also became the Los Angeles representative of another Hong Kong company established by Chan, Wiltshire Trading.

 Prosecutors estimated the illicit profits between 1988 and 1999 amounted to US$170 million.
 Earlier in 2005, Swiss investigators froze 150 million francs (HK$1.29 billion) at a UBS branch in Lugano belonging to Harmony Gold, Wiltshire Trading and other companies.

 On July 24, 2014, Variety reported that some of the charges have been dropped due to expiring statute of limitations.
-An appeals hearing is set to take place January 20, 2016.
+An appeals hearing was set to take place January 20, 2016.

 On March 18, 2016, The Hollywood Reporter reported that at the January 20, 2016, appeal Frank Agrama was confirmed acquitted.
 Five other people, including Paddy Chan Mei-yiu and Katherine Hsu May-chun, were confirmed acquitted.
 Mediaset CEO Silvio Berlusconi and Chairman Fedele Confalonieri were sentenced and received the same 14-month sentence.